 By submitting a Bid Proposal, the bidder agrees that it shall not bring any claim or cause of action against the Agency based on any misunderstanding concerning the information provided herein or concerning the Agency's failure, negligent or otherwise, to provide the bidder with pertinent information as intended by this RFP.

-2.23 Reserved.
-(Presentations)
+2.23 Presentations.

+At the discretion of the Agency, the bidder may be required to provide a presentation of the Bid Proposal on the date(s) and at the location provided in the Procurement Timetable unless the bidder is notified of a change prior to the presentation date(s).
+The determination as to need for presentations, the location, order, and schedule of the presentations is at the sole discretion of the Agency.
+The bidder may include slides, graphics, and other media selected to illustrate the bidder’s Bid Proposal.

 2.24 Notice of Intent to Award.